 2. Slow down – even if you have tasks you can’t avoid, try to do them at your bodies’ pace

 3. Pamper yourself – whether that’s a luxurious shower (try to avoid hot baths while you are bleeding) or wearing your favourite body lotion, do something to nourish your body

-4. Nourish your body – make yourself some nutrient dense, yummy foods.
-See here for my tips on nutrition for the menstrual phase
+4. Nourish your body – make yourself some nutrient dense, yummy menstruation friendly foods.

 5. Rest – take a break from intense exercise and focus instead on light stretching, walking or yin yoga.
 Your body will thank you for it!